Table of Contents

 Follow these steps for the perfect retinol skincare routine:

-- Wash your face with a non-stripping cleanser like the Dr. Dennis Gross Pore Perfecting Cleansing Gel to ensure all makeup, sunscreen, and excess oils are removed.
+- Wash your face with a non-stripping cleanser like Dr. Dennis Gross AHA/BHA Daily Cleansing Gel to ensure all makeup, sunscreen, and excess oils are removed.

 - Wait until your face is dry before applying retinol.
 If your face is damp, the retinol can absorb too deep into your skin and may cause irritation.
 A dry face will allow the retinol to work on your top layer of skin.